michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 ### Fixing the column names
 Reading the Excel file with the function `read_xls` from the package `readxl` gives a decent first result.
 A few things should be changed though in order to work with the data properly.
-There are a lot of code style guides out there^[[Coding style, coding etiquette](https://blog.r-hub.io/2022/03/21/code-style/)] but I am going to adhere to the following convention of naming the variable names (column titles)^[[Social Science Computing Cooperative - Naming Variables](https://sscc.wisc.edu/sscc/pubs/DWE/book/4-2-naming-variables.html)]:
+There are a lot of code style guides out there^[[Coding style, coding etiquette](https://blog.r-hub.io/2022/03/21/code-style/)] but we are going to adhere to the following convention of naming the variable names (column titles)^[[Social Science Computing Cooperative - Naming Variables](https://sscc.wisc.edu/sscc/pubs/DWE/book/4-2-naming-variables.html)]:

 > * Use only lower case.
 > * Use the underscore, "_" as a replacment for spaces to separate words (called __snake coding__).